- This is a neat file folder game from Kimberly Bourne Design to try.

 The Savior's Birth- Another Read with Me story of His birth.

 Nativity Figures and Facts- I like how these are strips- cut and tape together to give everyone their own bracelet and little piece of the nativity story.
-Have them line up in the right order and rise their arm to show their bracelets as you tell the story of Jesus' birth.
+Have them line up in the right order and raise their arm to show their bracelets as you tell the story of Jesus' birth.

 The Christmas Story- A great manger to use with scrolling story pictures.
 You can have the kids glue on extra hay or add more star stickers too.